SkyWest Airlines Tarmac Delay Contingency Plan

 We will ensure the comfort and safety of our passengers in the following ways:

-- Make timely announcements regarding the flight status from the time SkyWest becomes aware of the delay, and every 30 minutes thereafter
+- Make timely announcements regarding the flight status and cause of delay(s), from the time SkyWest becomes aware of the delay, and every 30 minutes thereafter.

-- Flight deck/InFlight crew will monitor passenger and cabin conditions and notify SkyWest operational officials to change the course of action when necessary
+- Flight deck/InFlight crew will monitor passenger and cabin conditions and notify SkyWest Operational Control Center officials to change the course of action, when necessary.